 Moreover, Ford Credit’s operating margin also has been on a rise, reaching a record high of 45% as of fiscal Q3 2021 on a TTM basis.

 Despite being a high-margin business, Ford Credit’s operating margin still temporarily dipped to about 15% in fiscal 2020 2Q, possibly driven by the negative impact of COVID-19.

-However, Ford Credit’s operating margin has quickly bounced back and even exceeded that of the pre-COVID levels, suggesting that Ford’s lending business is making even more money during the pandemic.
+However, Ford Credit’s operating margin has quickly bounced back and has even exceeded that of the pre-COVID levels in fiscal 2021, suggesting that Ford’s lending business is making even more money during and after the pandemic.

-In short, Ford Credit is a high-margin business and makes tonnes of profits for the company even during the COVID age.
+In short, Ford Credit is a high-margin business and makes tonnes of profits for the company even during and post COVID age.

 Ford’s Consolidated Operating Margin

 Ford’s consolidated operating margin is the combination of operating margins of all Ford’s subsidiaries, including that of Ford Credit.